pantheon-systems/documentation/source/content/supported-drupal.md

 * Available to all site plans and workspace tiers.
 * Sites must use the [Pantheon Drupal 7 Upstream](https://github.com/pantheon-systems/drops-7).
   * Or a Custom Upstream based on the Pantheon Drupal 7 Upstream with the [latest updates pulled in](/guides/custom-upstream/create-custom-upstream#pull-in-core-from-pantheons-upstream).
-* Sites must be updated to the latest release of Drupal core (currently 7.101).
+* Sites must be updated to the [latest release](https://github.com/pantheon-systems/drops-7/tags) of Drupal core.
 <br/>
 <br/>